Dodni/very_simple_skeleton_php_8_mvc_framework/README.md

 5. Add a new route in the route.php.
 Example: '/mvc/test' => 'test_controller.php'
 6. Done.
 Let's try it out!

+# Creating a New Controller:
+# Creating a New Model:
 # Creating a New Route:

 # Directory structure: